reeshuffled/reeshuffled.github.io/_posts/2023-05-22-Can-A-Machine-Like-A-Burrito.md

 ---
-layout: writing
+layout: article
+categories: Articles
+tags: ["Artificial Intelligence"]
 title: "Could a Machine Like a Burrito?"
-categories: Writing
-tags: ["Artificial Intelligence"]
-permalink: /writing/machines-and-burritos
+slug: machines-and-burritos
 description: "On the separation of consciousness and human-like qualities."
 ---